assely/documentation/taxonomy.md

 #### Accessing term metadata

 Your terms may hold various metadata.
-The `meta` method helps you retrieve these informations.
+The `meta` method helps you retrieve these information.
 You only need to pass metadata key under which they are stored.

 ```html
 {{ $genre->meta('color') }}